One PH

-One PH (stylized as one Ph) is a 24/7 Tagalog teleradio news channel owned by MediaQuest Holdings, Inc. through Cignal TV.
-It soft launched on February 18, 2019, before an official launch on July 31, 2019, on satellite provider Cignal.
-One PH is the third MediaQuest channel launched under the One branding (presently known as the One Network Media Group), along with the English-language news channel One News, cable sports channel One Sports+, free TV sports channel One Sports, and now-defunct premium entertainment channel One Screen.
+One PH (also one Ph) is a 24/7 Tagalog teleradio news channel—owned by MediaQuest Holdings, Inc.—that officially launched on July 31, 2019, on satellite provider Cignal.
+One PH can also be seen in Mega Manila via Sulit TV and other digital terrestrial television (DTT) set-top boxes on channel 51.

+One PH is the fifth MediaQuest channel launched under the "One" branding (known as the One Network Media Group), along with the English-language news channel One News, cable sports channel One Sports+, free TV sports channel One Sports, and now-defunct premium entertainment channel One Screen.

-One PH is a joint partnership of MVP Group's media properties Pilipino Star Ngayon (a Filipino tabloid of the sister English newspaper The Philippine Star), with its sister tabloids, PM: Pang Masa (National), The Freeman, and Banat by The Freeman (Regional), 105.9 True FM and News5.
+One PH is a joint partnership between MVP Group's Pilipino Star Ngayon and its sister tabloids, PM: Pang Masa (national), The Freeman (regional), and Banat by The Freeman (regional), as well as 105.9 True FM and News5.
+(Pilipino Star Ngayon is a sister Filipino tabloid to the English The Philippine Star.)

 History

-On January 13, 2019, AksyonTV was rebranded into all-sports network 5 Plus.
-With this move, Radyo5 programs that were simulcast on AksyonTV moved to the then-unnamed channel.
-Meanwhile, 5 Plus, which took over DWNB-TV's terrestrial (analog) TV space, moved to Cignal channel 15.
-However, on January 17, 2019, just 4 days after the move, the Radyo5 simulcast channel was reassigned from channel 6 to channel 1, temporarily replacing Cignal's community promotion channel.
-5 Plus later took over channel 6, but remained simulcasting on channel 15 until February 17, 2019.
+AksyonTV was rebranded into all-sports network 5 Plus on January 13, 2019, causing Radyo5 programs that were simulcast on AksyonTV to be moved to the then-unnamed channel.
+5 Plus had taken over DWNB-TV's terrestrial (analog) TV space and now moved to Cignal channel 15.
+But on January 17, 2019, just four days after the move, the Radyo5 simulcast channel was reassigned from channel 6 to channel 1, temporarily replacing Cignal's community promotion channel.
+5 Plus later took over channel 6, but it continued simulcasting on channel 15 until February 17, 2019.

-On February 18, 2019, the same standalone channel was soft-launched as One PH, reverting its Cignal channel assignment back to channel 6.
-Alongside this, Radyo5 unveiled its new refurbished studios and new content was announced to be added to the program line-up of Radyo5 and One PH.
+One PH was soft-launched on February 18, 2019, reverting its Cignal channel assignment from channel 1 back to channel 6.
+At the same time, Radyo5 unveiled its refurbished studios and announced new content to be added to the program line-ups of both Radyo5 and One PH.

-On July 31, 2019, One PH, was formally launched by Cignal TV as a 24/7 all-Tagalog news, public affairs, and entertainment channel and is categorized into three blocks: NewsKom (News Komentaryo/News Commentary) (newscasts and talk shows), KKK (Katarungan, Karapatan at Kaalaman/Justice, Rights, and Knowledge) (public service and infotainment) and SnS (Showbiz and Sports).
+On July 31, 2019, One PH was formally launched by Cignal TV as a 24/7 all-Tagalog news, public affairs, and entertainment channel with three blocks: NewsKom (newscasts and talk shows); KKK (public service and infotainment); and SnS (showbiz and sports).

-In August 2019, selected Radyo5 and One PH programs (Morning Calls, One Balita, One Balita Pilipinas, Wag Po! and Turbo Time with Mike and Lindy) begin their airing on either simulcast or delayed basis on TV5 as part of programming revamp spearheaded by TV5 Network's new CEO Jane Basas.
+In August 2019, selected Radyo5 and One PH programs began airing on either a simulcast or delayed basis on TV5 as part of a programming revamp.
+These programs included Morning Calls, One Balita, One Balita Pilipinas, Wag Po!, and Turbo Time with Mike and Lindy.

-On March 8, 2020, One PH was given a slightly revamped look (along with One News and the rebranded One Sports and One Sports+) and reassigned to Cignal channel 1, replacing the community promotion channel, while One Sports (launched as a free-to-air channel replacing 5 Plus) was reassigned to channel 6.
+On March 8, 2020, One PH was given a slightly revamped look, along with One News and the rebranded One Sports and One Sports+.
+One PH replaced the community promotion channel on Cignal channel 1, while One Sports launched as a free-to-air channel replacing 5 Plus on channel 6.